Kemaweyan/singleton_decorator/README.rst

             ...
     YourClass.method(...)

-this code would not wokr because YouClass actually contains a wrapper function but not your class object.
-Also this approach causes another problem if your tests require separate instances of the objects since a singleton pattern could break an isolation of different tests.
+this code would not work because ``YouClass`` actually contains a wrapper function but not your class object.
+Also this approach causes another problem if your tests require separate instances of the objects, so a singleton pattern could break an isolation of different tests.

 Solution
 ========

 The **singleton-decorator** offers a simple solution to avoid both of these problems.
-It uses separate wrapper object for each decorated class and holds a class within ``__wrapped__`` attribute so you can access the decorated class directly in your unit tests.
+It uses a separate wrapper object for each decorated class and holds a class within ``__wrapped__`` attribute so you can access the decorated class directly in your unit tests.